sfeng77/blog/content/post/2017-04-16-buildsite.md

     </body>
 </html>
 ```
+Obviously you want to change all the `sfeng77` to your user name in there if you don't want all your readers redirected to my blog.
 Commit and push it, and it should work out in a little bit.

 ## Patience is a virtue
 Sometimes it'll take a while before the changes are reflected on github pages.